- An Employer of Record is a solution that enables companies to hire overseas without having a local registered company entity.

 - Save money: It’s expensive to open an entity, and even more expensive to close it down if your business doesn’t work in the new location.
 EOR lets you test the waters and see if it’s a good fit, at lower costs.

 - Attract a wider talent pool: In the era of great resignation, you want the broadest range of candidates to choose from.
-With EOR, the world is truly your oyster when it comes to attracting talent.
+With EOR, the world is truly your oyster when it comes to attracting international talent.

 When does your business need an Employer of Record?